i2cs/i2csmobile-docs/Ionic Mobile App/01 Installation/README.md

     |__ ***
 ```

 This product is based on ionic platform.
-You have to install ionic CLI if you haven't done it yet.
-Please refer to [Installing the CLI globally](http://ionicframework.com/docs/cli/install.html)
+You have to install ionic CLI if you haven't done it yet

+The easiest way to get the Ionic CLI is through [npm](https://www.npmjs.com).

+'$ npm install -g ionic@1.7.14'

+Note: The app is based on ionic version 1.x.
+For a global install of -g ionic, OSX/Linux users may need to prefix the command with sudo.

+Please refer to [Installing the CLI globally](http://ionicframework.com/docs/cli/install.html) if you need further details

 ####1.
 CREATE AN APP
 ```